International Alphabet of Sanskrit Transliteration: Font support

 Only certain fonts support all the Latin Unicode characters essential for the transliteration of Indic scripts according to the IAST and ISO 15919 standards.

-For example, the Arial, Tahoma and Times New Roman font packages that come with Microsoft Office 2007 and later versions also support precomposed Unicode characters like ī.
-Google's Noto font covers IAST.
+For example, the commercially-licensed Arial, Tahoma and Times New Roman font packages that come with Microsoft Office 2007 and later versions also support precomposed Unicode characters like ī.

+Junicode, Libertinus, the TeX Gyre family and Google's Noto font are just a few high-quality free fonts that include pre-composed IAST characters.

 Many other text fonts commonly used for book production may be lacking in support for one or more characters from this block.
 Accordingly, many academics working in the area of Sanskrit studies make use of free OpenType fonts such as FreeSerif or Gentium, both of which have complete support for the full repertoire of conjoined diacritics in the IAST character set.
 Released under the GNU FreeFont or SIL Open Font License, respectively, such fonts may be freely shared and do not require the person reading or editing a document to purchase proprietary software to make use of its associated fonts.